Overview

 Before he starts his PhD in Exeter, Mehdi graduated with a bachelor degree in water engineering in 2015 from Lorestan University, Iran.
 He also received his M.Sc. in the field of water resources engineering from the University of Tehran, Iran in 2017.

-Since finishing his degrees, he has done some research about flooding, flood seasonality, water management, groundwater, Participatory groundwater management and land subsidence, published in prestigious scientific journals including STOTEN and cleaner production.
+Since finishing his degrees, he has done some research about flooding, flood seasonalityflood risk, water management, groundwater, Participatory groundwater management and land subsidence, published in prestigious scientific journals including STOTEN and cleaner production.

-Mehdi has also been a teacher assistant in different departments of the University of Tehran and had some collaborations in applied projects about surface water-groundwater interactions and aquifer storage and recovery management with the Water Institute and Groundwater Research Institute of the University of Tehran as a researcher from April 2015 to March 2023.
+Mehdi has also been a teacher assistant in different universities and had some collaborations in applied projects about surface water-groundwater interactions and aquifer storage and recovery management.

 Qualifications